godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 The ``import`` method
 ---------------------

-The heavy part of the process, responsible for the converting the files into resources, is covered by the :ref:`import() <class_EditorImportPlugin_method_import>` method.
+The heavy part of the process, responsible for converting the files into resources, is covered by the :ref:`import() <class_EditorImportPlugin_method_import>` method.
 Our sample code is a bit long, so let's split in a few parts: